Reserve Bank of Australia Annual Report – 2009

 Facilities for access and Freedom of Information procedures: Enquiries under the FOI Act, including requests for access to documents, should be directed to the Secretary of the Reserve Bank.
 Applications should be accompanied by the application fee (currently $30).
 Facilities to inspect documents to which access has been granted are available.

-The estimated number of staff hours spent dealing with all aspects of FOI requests in 2006/07 was around 26 hours.
-The total cost to the Reserve Bank of administering the FOI Act in 2006/07 is estimated to have been about $6,400.
-Application fees of $90 were collected; there were no other charges.
+The estimated number of staff hours spent dealing with all aspects of FOI requests in 2008/09 was around 280 hours.
+The total cost to the Reserve Bank of administering the FOI Act in 2008/09 is estimated to have been about $70,300.
+Application fees of $390 were collected; additional charges of around $1,600 were levied.